comick/tonio/README.md

 Playlists setup
 ===============

-A web interface for playlist management has been started, albeit far from complete.
-See TODO and feel free to contribute to speed up things.
+Open the web interface status section at [http://tonio.local/#status](http://tonio.local/#status).
+Now move an unused RFID tag on the sensitive area and wait the status page to shows you the unique tag id, say `${MY_TAG_ID}`.

+Until playlist management from web UI is complete, some more work is required.

+Media files and playlist are meant to be copied on the `vfat` partition named `TONIO` that Tonio mounts at `/mnt/media/`.
-When you place a tag, Tonio daemon looks up `/usr/share/tonio/library/` for presence of a folder named like the hex string coresponding to detected tag UUID.
+When you place a tag, Tonio daemon looks for the folder `/mnt/media/library/${MY_TAG_ID}`.
-If folder is there, say `ABCDEF01`, the file `/usr/share/tonio/library/ABCDEF01/ABCDEF01.m3u` will play.
+If folder is there, the file `/usr/share/tonio/library/${MY_TAG_ID}/${MY_TAG_ID}.m3u` will be played.
 That's your entry point.
 File format is the kinda-standard `m3u`, anything uderstood by vlc can be put there.
+Make sure both `m3u` and media files are uploaded and paths in `m3u` are correct.

-Hint: web radios also work.
+> Hint: web radios also work.

+The web UI allows you to see the content of playlists.
+Later playlist management could be done without requiring the used to unplug the SD card.

 > The Buildroot configuration may miss some decoders, only the most commonly used are enabled.
 > Should you find some quite common decoder, please feel free to contribute improved buildroot config.

-Finding out your tag UUID is possible via Tonio daemon log or web UI.
-Dropbear is listening, ssh into your device and `tail -f /var/log/messages`.
-Put your tag on the sensor and see log trace.
-After that scp is your friend.

-Otherwise just navigate to [http://tonio.local/#log](http://tonio.local/#log).

-Once a playlist is loaded on the device, put the appropriate tag in the sensitive area, your tracks should play.

 Support and feature requests